Continuing Education Activity

-Primary absorption of elemental mercury is through inhalation which causes shortness of breath, cough, fever, nausea, vomiting, diarrhea, headache, metallic taste, salivation, and visual disturbance.
+Primary absorption of elemental mercury is through inhalation, which causes shortness of breath, cough, fever, nausea, vomiting, diarrhea, headache, metallic taste, salivation, and visual disturbance.
 Severe exposure may lead to respiratory distress and failure.
 Ingested elemental mercury can be metabolized to inorganic mercury salts and can also develop those symptoms.
 Acute ingestion of organic salts typically will cause a metallic taste and a graying of the oral mucosa.
-Most common findings of significant ingestion include abdominal pain, hemorrhagic gastroenteritis, acute tubular necrosis, and shock.
-Subacute mercury salt ingestion can lead to a wide array of GI, neurologic, and renal symptoms including loose teeth, salivation, burning sensation in the mouth, tremors, erethism, nephrotic syndrome, proteinuria, neurasthenia, and acrodynia.
+The most common findings of significant ingestion include abdominal pain, hemorrhagic gastroenteritis, acute tubular necrosis, and shock.
+Subacute mercury salt ingestion can lead to a wide array of GI, neurologic, and renal symptoms, including loose teeth, salivation, burning sensation in the mouth, tremors, erethism, nephrotic syndrome, proteinuria, neurasthenia, and acrodynia.
 Organic mercury toxicity is primarily neurologic and is usually permanent.
 The related toxic symptoms typically occur weeks to months after exposure.
 Early findings of orofacial paresthesias, headaches, tremors, and fatigue can occur.
 More severe cases can progress to ataxia, blindness, movement disorders, and dementia.
 In addition to the severe neurologic findings, patients also develop mild renal, GI, and respiratory distress.

-In the Emergency Department, the most critical facet of the evaluation is a thorough history including possible exposures and identifying the symptoms consistent with any of the mercury toxicity syndromes.
+In the emergency department, the most critical facet of the evaluation is a thorough history, including possible exposures and identifying the symptoms consistent with any of the mercury toxicity syndromes.
 Initial testing would include a chest radiograph, urinalysis, and basic bloodwork such as a complete blood count and a metabolic panel.
 A 24-hour urine collection for mercury levels should be obtained as well as whole-blood mercury levels in the case of organic mercury exposure as there is very little urinary excretion of these compounds.
 Positive levels confirm exposure, but the levels do not directly correlate with toxicity.